ministryofjustice/intranet/docker/README.md

 4. Open a new terminal window and run `docker ps`.
 Check that everything is running: `docker_wordpress`, `mariadb` amd `mailcatcher`.
 5. Get database copy from team, unpack (if zipped) and use raw SQL file (named `[something].sql`) and put in the `db-dump` directory in the `docker` folder.
 5. `cd` into `docker` folder and run `Make load-db-dump`.
 This populates the database for WP.
-6. You should now be able to see the intranet running on your local machine, at `http://intranet.docker` but CSS and JS will not be complied.
+6. You should now be able to see the intranet running on your local machine, at `http://intranet.docker`.
-7. Compile CSS and JS. `cd` into `~/intranet/wp-content/themes/clarity`.
-Run `npm install`.
-This will read the package.json file and install all the frontend NPM packages that are needed (see Gulpfile.js for troubleshooting instructions).
-Once everything has finshed installing, you will have three main commands at your disposal:
+7. If the site has loaded but there are issues with the CSS and JS see below Compiling assets.

+### Compiling assets

+For development purposes, we compile assets (CSS and JS) on our local machine.
+These compiled files however are not used in production.
+In fact, Git ignores them.
+Source files are pushed to Git and these are then compiled as part of the Docker build process in the AWS pipline.

+### Compiling/running Gulp locally
+* `cd` into the Clarity theme `~/intranet/wp-content/themes/clarity`.
+If you've not compiled the files before, run `Gulp build` and `Gulp resync` to compile and move the files to the correct locations.
+From then on you can use `Gulp watch` which watches and moves the files as you work.

 * `Gulp` which is the default command and starts watching for file changes, compiling and moving files.
 This should be the one you use in most instances.
 * `Gulp build` compiles the JS and CSS but DOESN'T move any files so you won't see changes in your browser.